 Tłı̨chǫ Diabetes Research Project:

-Diabetes has been identified by the Healing Wind Advisory Committee and other Tłı̨chǫ leaders as a priority for community capacity-building.
+Diabetes was identified by the Healing Wind Advisory Committee and other Tłı̨chǫ leaders as a priority for community capacity-building.
 There is a need for Tłı̨chǫ people, CHRs, CART, Healing Wind members, Home Care workers and others to become familiar with all issues related to prevention, self-care and treatment of diabetes within the communities.
 In August 2014, the Healing Wind Advisory Committee (HWAC) recommended a process of community-wide surveys to collect information about levels of knowledge and most effective ways for teaching/learning about diabetes for community members.
 This community-based model has worked well with sexual health and the Tłı̨chǫ advisors believe that starting with the community attitudes and information will again lead to a successful community-led program to address diabetes.
-Healing Wind has developed a Tłı̨chǫ framework for community wellness and the diabetes program will be governed by the principles illustrated in the framework.
-Healing Wind and CART have also developed specific themes and content to guide development of survey questions.
+Healing Wind has developed a Tłı̨chǫ framework for community wellness and the diabetes program to be governed by the principles illustrated in the framework.
+Healing Wind and CART also developed specific themes and content to guide development of survey questions.

-Principal Investigator: Leslie Dawson, University of Alberta
+- Principal Investigator: Leslie Dawson, University of Alberta

-TRTI File Contact: Anita Daniels
+- TRTI File Contact: Anita Daniels